satvikareddy0707/sit725-2021-t2-prac5/README.md

 # sit725-2021-t2-prac5
 This is week 5 prac of SIT725
-It uses MVC structure starategy
+It uses MVC structure starategy Model-view-controller(MVC) and it connected to Mango DB database MongoDB

-Model-view-controller(MVC)
+# Run the Application
+• open the application in vscode

+• and run it using '$ npm start' command

+# Copyrights
+Copyright (c) 2021 Satvika Reddy Maddu